hapi-swagger/hapi-swagger/README.md

 ### Error Status Codes
 You can add HTTP error status codes to each of the endpoints.
-As HAPI routes don not directly have a property for error status codes so you need to add them to the notes.
-The status codes need to be added to the end of the notes array starting with array item with the value "Error status codes".
-Each error code should be added as string with code first follow by its description:
+As HAPI routes don not directly have a property for error status codes so you need to add them the plugin configuration.
+The status codes need to be added as an array of objects with an error code and description:

     config: {
         handler: handlers.add,
         description: 'Add',
         tags: ['api'],
         jsonp: 'callback',
-        notes: [
-            'Adds together two numbers and return the result', 'Error status codes',
+        notes: ['Adds together two numbers and return the result'],
-            '400, bad request'
-        ],
+        plugins: {
+            'hapi-swagger': {
+                responseMessages: [
+                    { code: 400, message: 'Bad Request' },
+                    { code: 500, message: 'Internal Server Error'}
+                ]
+            }
+        },
         validate: {
             params: {
                 a: joi.number()